edongdongchen/EI/README.md

 ```
 python3 demo_train.py --h
 ```
-* Note: you may have to implement the forward model (physics) if you mannage to solve a new inverse problem.
+* Note: you may have to implement the forward model (physics) if you manage to solve a new inverse problem.
-* Note: what you only need to do then is specifying some hyperparameters (e.g. the path of your trainingset).
+* Note: you only need to specify some basic settings (e.g. the path of your training set).

 ## To Do